Kinann01/ParallelizedRandomForest/README.md

 - Predict Method: The Predict method aggregates predictions from all the decision trees in the forest.
 The final prediction is made based on the majority vote across all trees.

-- Parallel Prediction: Predictions from individual trees are computed in parallel using the thread pool, enabling faster predictions, especially when the forest is large.
+- Parallel Prediction: Predictions from individual trees are computed in parallel using the thread pool.

 ### Installation and how to use it